 Honister is a 25-minute drive from Keswick or 40 minutes on the 77A bus.

-Grasmere is one of the prettiest villages in the Lake District.
+Grasmere is one of the prettiest villages in the Lake District and it’s very easily accessible from Keswick.

 Slate cottages with pitched roofs are surrounded by rugged mountains.
 The village has a few interesting things worth checking out.